juspay/airborne/react-plugin/ExampleOldArch/README.md

-# HyperOTA React Native Example - Old Architecture
+# Airborne React Native Example - Old Architecture

-This example demonstrates how to use the HyperOTA React Native plugin with the old React Native architecture.
+This example demonstrates how to use the Airborne React Native plugin with the old React Native architecture.

 ## Setup